 Another great way to generate ideas is to take a look at your search competitor’s websites.

 “Search competitors” are different from your normal competitors, because we’re looking for websites that rank for your target keyphrases.
 We’ll model them since they are already ranking well.

 You can find these sites by just typing in your main keyword to Google and finding the URLs of the top-ranking positions.

 Then, you can use a tool like our own SEO rankings checker to see what your competitors are ranking for!

 Analyse title tags to see what keyword phrases they are intentionally targeting.
 Title tags will give you clues about what keywords your competitors think are important.

-Step 3 – Use Keyword Research Tools
+Step 3 – Use Keyword Research Tools for SEO

 Keyword research tools will help you decide which keyword phrases to target by revealing keyword phrases that you may not have thought of as well as estimated search volume.